Nurshat317/Nurshat.github.io/_pages/about.md

 ---

-I am currently a research and teaching assistant at [Vanderbilt University](https://www.vanderbilt.edu/), where I am pursuing a PhD in computer science under the guidance of Professor [David Hyde](https://dabh.io/#).My academic journey began at  [Peking University](https://www.pku.edu.cn/) where I earned my bachelor's degree in computer science.
+I am currently a research and teaching assistant at [Vanderbilt University](https://www.vanderbilt.edu/), where I am pursuing a PhD in computer science under the guidance of Professor [David Hyde](https://dabh.io/#).
+My academic journey began at  [Peking University](https://www.pku.edu.cn/) where I earned my bachelor's degree in computer science.

-My research is centered around leveraging advanced machine learning techniques to traditional computer graphics, focusing on physics-based simulation and animation.
-My research interests also span computational physics, fluid dynamics, deep learning, computer vision, parallel computing, virtual reality, and rendering.
-Please find more detailed information from my [CV](http://nurshat317.github.io/files/CV_Nurshat.pdf).
+My research is centered around integrating advanced machine-learning techniques into traditional computer graphics, with a special focus on physics-based simulations and animations.
+Additionally, my interests encompass a wide range of areas including computational physics, fluid dynamics, deep learning, computer vision, parallel computing, virtual reality, and rendering.
+For a more comprehensive overview of me, please refer to the detailed information provided in my CV(http://nurshat317.github.io/files/CV_Nurshat.pdf).

 Skills